R0flan4k/KvadratnoyeYranenye/README.md

 ## Flags
 This program supports the following flags (the list will be extended in the future)
-- Start tests according to the test_arguments.txt file (--test test_arguments.txt).
+- Start tests according to the test_arguments.txt file.
 The list of files with tested input data can be expanded.

 ~~~
 qSolver.exe --test test_arguments.txt
 ~~~

+- Get the coefficients of an equation from the command line.